andreschulz/ipelet_toolbox/README.md

 ## Line through 2 points
 This ipelet needs a selection of two marks or a single segment.
 It adds a line (bounded by the drawing canvas) through the 2 marks/the 2 endpoints of the segment.

+## Line arrangement from points
+This ipelet needs a selection of at least two marks.
+For every pair of marks from the selection it draws a line (bounded by the drawing canvas) through the 2 marks.
+All lines will be grouped.